mnghsn/atom-chinese-translator/CONTRIBUTING.md

 * Create a topic branch from `master`.
 * Squash the commit if there are too many small ones.
 * Make sure `apm --test` passes.
 (See [Development Setup](#development-setup).)
-* When adding a new feature:
-  * Provide convincing reasons to add this feature.
-It is recommended to open a suggestion issue first.
+* If adding a new feature, provide convincing reasons to add this feature.
-  * Add accompanying test case.
-* When fixing a bug:
-  * Provide a detailed description in the PR.
+* If fixing a bug, provide a detailed description in the PR.
-  * Add appropriate test coverage if applicable.

 ## Development Setup